Turmeric Health Benefits

 While science has helped debunk many myths about food, it has also helped establish a scientific backbone for many food related beliefs, many of which are rooted in centuries of tradition.
 For example, science has helped corroborate the several health benefits of turmeric, a yellow spice made from dried root, that is commonly used in India and China, both as food and as medicine.

 Indians have long used turmeric in cooking, treating cuts and wounds, reducing pain and swelling, and creating face or body masks.
-Several studies have shown that curcumin, an active ingredient in turmeric, has potent anti-inflammatory properties making turmeric a perfect supplement for people suffering from joint pain or arthritis.
+Several studies have shown that curcumin, an active ingredient in turmeric, has potent anti-inflammatory properties.
+It blocks NF-kB, a molecule that travels into the nuclei of your cells and turns on genes related to inflammation.
+NF-kB is believed to play a major role in many chronic diseases, making turmeric a perfect supplement for people suffering from joint pain or arthritis.
 Furthermore, curcumin is also proven to have several anti-cancer effects and is helpful in preventing and possibly treating cancer.
 Interestingly, curcumin is not easily absorbed by our bodies, however, absorption is significantly improved when turmeric is consumed along with black pepper.
 No wonder many Indian recipes call for the use of turmeric and black pepper together!